-Maybe you recall a Christmas that was simply awful—a time you were heartbroken, or homeless, or broke, or far from home, or jilted, or frightened, or sick—a time of anguish and sorrow, and life looked bleak.
+Maybe you recall a Christmas that was simply awful—a time you were heartbroken, or homeless, or broke, or far from home, or jilted, or frightened, or sick—and your future looked bleak.

 You remember it as the worst Christmas ever.

-Writing a memoir can be such a blessed project: Memoir requires taking long, deep looks at the past.
-Memoir involves pondering, examining, re-thinking, digging deep and finding gems we might not have known were there.
+Writing a memoir can be such a blessed project.
+Memoir requires taking long, deep looks at the past.
+Memoir involves pondering, re-thinking, unearthing, and finding gems we might not have known were there.

-Sometimes we think a calamity will destroy us but God is in the midst of our situations and, in the way only He can do it, He turns everything inside out and upside down and—instead of destroying us—it makes us stronger and better.
+Sometimes we think a calamity will destroy us, but God works in the midst of our situations and, in the way only He can do it, He turns everything inside out and upside down and—instead of destroying us—it makes us stronger and better.

 God can use our deep disappointments to get our attention,

 clear our heads,

 help us see we were putting our hope in something we shouldn’t,

 That’s what Romans 8:28 is about: “…God causes everything to work together for the good of those who love God and are called according to his purposes for them.”
 (NLT)

 A long time ago, H.C.
 Trumbull told this story: